MKrause92/portfolio/README.md

 I have been interested in data analysis for a little over a decade.
-Despite this, I worked in finance as a financial analyst and senior financial analyst for almost the past decade.
+Previously, I worked in finance as a financial analyst and senior financial analyst for the past decade.
 After so much time learning finance and exploring a career that, while educational, was not the right fit for me, I have decided to pursue my passion for data analytics.

 Data is interesting to me because it encapsulates so much more than just money.